Vegetable Chopper: Complete Guide for Indian Kitchens (2026)

 How long does an electric chopper last?

 With proper use, 2-4 years.
-The motor is the first thing to fail, usually from overfilling or continuous running.
+The motor is the first thing to fail.
+This usually happens from overfilling or continuous running.
 Follow the 70% fill rule and use short pulses.
 Replace blades every 6-12 months if they dull.

 Is 250ml enough for a family of four?